The Medicine Hat Gran Fondo course will challenge you with more than 1100m of elevation gain.

 - Enjoy the best climate for early season cycling!
 Medicine Hat tops the list of the “Ten Sunniest places in Canada”

-- Show off your new arm warmers, custom designed for us by Jakroo.
-The design of the arm warmers is based on the jersey design that was used last year.
+- Show off your new knee warmers, custom designed for us by Jakroo.
+The design of the arm warmers is based on the jersey design that was used 2 years ago.

 - Replenish your energy at abundantly stocked aid stations